Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 ## Challenge Labs

 I did all the challenge labs except Skylark which I had completed 50% of.
-Medtech, Relia and Skylark are big networks with 10-20 machines.
-The machines were interconnected and clues from one machine could be crucial to gain control of the next machine.
+Medtech, Relia and Skylark were large networks.

 OSCP A,B and C were exam-like and had 3 machines for AD network and 3 standalones.
 I found them much easier than the actual exam.

+I think that's the extent of what I'm allowed to reveal and will stop here.

 # Exam Experience